-This library is generated using the file / src/NHibernate.Mapping.Attributes/nhibernate-mapping.xsd (which is embedded in the assembly to be able to validate generated XML streams).
-As this file can change at each new release of NHibernate, you should regenerate it before using it with a different version (open the Generator solution, compile and run the Generator project).
-But, no test has been done with versions prior to 0.8.
+This library is generated using the file /src/NHibernate.Mapping.Attributes/nhibernate-mapping.xsd (which is embedded in the assembly to be able to validate generated XML streams).
+As this file can change at each new release of NHibernate, a new release of NHibernate.Mapping.Attributes should be regenerated before using it with a different version.
+It can be done by opening the Generator solution, compiling and running the Generator project.